-Community members hold prayer vigil before meeting on Obama Presidential Center

-CHICAGO -- Community members and activists gathered outside the doors of the Obama Foundation’s community meeting at McCormick Place Tuesday night.
+Former President Obama makes appearance at Obama Center meeting

+"If we’ve got a situation where people come to Chicago they say, 'I wanna see Millennium Park but man, I wanna go to Jackson Park,'" he said.

+Concerns over parking, gentrification, affordable housing and sustainable employment in nearby Woodlawn are still being asked by some.

-People gathered for a prayer vigil, many with concerns about the impact the Obama Presidential Center will have on the Jackson Park and Woodlawn neighborhoods.
+Community members and activists gathered for a prayer vigil before the meeting, many with concerns about the impact the center will have on the Jackson Park and Woodlawn neighborhoods.

 Some at the prayer vigil said they are not trying to stop the library from coming, but they’re asking for a Community Benefits Agreement, or CBA.